PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 the invoking environment; it does not switch revisions, build dependencies, or change git state.
-Use an environment running the base revision for baseline captures, or the corrected implementation with `--post-fix-only` for the seven exceptions.
+Use an environment running the base revision for baseline captures, or the corrected implementation with `--post-fix-only` for the seven exceptions and the protocol drift guard.
 Run from the repository root:

 ```bash
 export UV_CACHE_DIR=/tmp/pecos-uv-cache-753